tiptenbrink/blessed/docs/measuring.rst

 =========

 Any string containing sequences can be measured by blessed using the :meth:`~.Terminal.length` method.
-This means that blessed can measure, right-align, center, or word-wrap its own output!
+This means that blessed can measure, right-align, center, truncate, or word-wrap its own output!

 The :attr:`~.Terminal.height` and :attr:`~.Terminal.width` properties always provide a current readout of the size of the window: